OfficeDev/msteams-docs.es-ES/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 ## <a name="step-by-step-guide"></a>Guía paso a paso

-Siga la guía [paso a paso](../../sbs-calling-and-meeting.yml) para configurar llamadas y reuniones en un bot.
+Siga la [guía paso a paso](../../sbs-calling-and-meeting.yml) para configurar el bot de llamadas y reuniones de Teams.

 ## <a name="next-step"></a>Paso siguiente